Ralph Anthony Pieroni

 While doing graduate work, he wrote Starfire, a composition for piano and band, and another work, Toccata for Symphonic Band.
 The Southern Missionary College, now Southern Adventist University, concert band under the direction of Jack McClarty, performed both works in 1974 and 1976, respectively, with Starfire featuring Pieroni as piano soloist.
 A choral introit, Come Thou to This Holy Place, was also written during this time.

 In 1979, after teaching at MA for nine years, Pieroni secured a position as a traveling salesman with Memorial Bibles International.
 He became General Manager of the company after one year, a position he held for the next five years.

 He joined New York Life Insurance Company in 1985 and worked as an insurance agent, retiring in 1994.
-Throughout those years he continued to be active in music and in retirement continues to perform in churches and other social settings, frequently collaborating with Billy Burks, a dentist and accomplished player of the vibraphone and accordion.
-Pieroni now resides in Old Hickory, Tennessee, when he died on March 20, 2022.
+Throughout those years he continued to be active in music and in retirement continued to perform in churches and other social settings, frequently collaborating with Billy Burks, a dentist and accomplished player of the vibraphone and accordion.
+He was living in Old Hickory, Tennessee, when he died on March 20, 2022.

 Sources: Interviews with Ralph Pieroni, 24 February 2011 and subsequent emails and conversations; Conversation with Manford Simcock, April 2011; Cook County Genealogy Records (Marriages), Chicago, Illinois; U.S. Public Records Index, Volume 1 (Ralph Pieroni); The Tennessean death notice, March 2022.